TomHodson/tomhodson.github.com/_drafts/2023-05-01-orthogonal.md

 ---
-title: How imaginary universes can help to understand the real one
+title: How Imaginary Universes Can Help us to Understand the Real One
 excerpt:
 layout: post
 image: